Animal Radio: Broadcast

 The show's format is pre-recorded, as most of the show consists of guest interviews and contributions, which need to be scheduled to accommodate the guest.
 Technically, the show does take calls.
 The show's phone number, +1 (866) 405-8405, is active every day at all hours, and gives instructions to the caller and allows them to leave a message.
-Show hosts Hal and Judy sit in studio from 10 AM to 2 PM eastern time on Saturdays, when affiliate show play is the heaviest.
+Show hosts Hal and Judy sit in studio from 10 a.m. to 2 p.m. eastern time on Saturdays, when affiliate show play is the heaviest.

 Each show is available to stations in two methods.
 The first, being the most convenient, is through an FTP system where affiliates pickup MP3s of the show.
-The second is a live satellite feed which occurs Saturday afternoons from noon to 3 PM eastern time.
+The second is a live satellite feed which occurs Saturday afternoons from noon to 3 p.m. eastern time.
 The show runs a traditional syndication clock, with availabilities for news, local and network spots.
 There are 6 minutes of network spots distributed through the show.

 Animal Radio on XM Satellite Radio retains a slightly different broadcast format.
 First, there are no network breaks in the show.
 Second, there is approximately 10 extra minutes of content per hour, which is exclusive to XM and show podcasts.
-America's Talk on XM 158 runs the show Saturdays from noon to 2 PM eastern, during the allotted live studio time, and replays it Sundays from 9 to 11 AM eastern.
+America's Talk on XM 158 runs the show Saturdays from noon to 2 p.m. eastern, during the allotted live studio time, and replays it Sundays from 9 to 11 a.m. eastern.

 When this airs on KOST the station cuts the show down to 30 minutes due to "The Sunday Journal With Kari Steele" which focuses on organizations within the community broadcasting live at 6:30 every Sunday Morning.